Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Evaluations

 \subsection{Reducing QEC cycle latency}

 Pipelining overlaps denoising and classification with subsequent acquisitions, so their cost is paid only once at the final round.
-As shown in Fig.~\ref{fig:qec_timing_cycle_compare}, this reduces QEC execution time by over 10\% ($50ms$) across 100 rounds, with the largest gains at short readout durations where classification overhead dominates.
-Incorporating \ours further improves performance, achieving up to $1.77\times$ speedup over baseline.
+As shown in Fig.~\ref{fig:qec_timing_cycle_compare}, this reduces QEC execution time by over 10\% ($50~\rm ms$) across 100 rounds, with the largest gains at short readout times, where classification dominates the cost.
+Incorporating \ours further reduces QEC cycle time, achieving up to $1.77\times$ reduction in the pipelined baseline.

-At shortest readout time of $1.5ms$, the execution time for 100 rounds decreases from $0.19s$ with the baseline to $0.152s$ with \ours and pipelining.
-The advantage grows with number of QEC rounds, as in conventional pipelines, classification adds constant latency with rounds, while the pipelined scheme hids it.
-As a result, classification never re-emerges as a bottleneck, when less than readout time, ensuring scalability of real-time QEC to large neutral atom arrays.
+At the shortest readout time of $1.5~\rm ms$, the execution time for 100 rounds decreases from $0.19~\rm s$ with the baseline to $0.152~\rm s$ with \ours and pipelining.
+The advantage grows with number of QEC rounds as conventional pipelines adds constant classification latency per round.
+While the overlapping pipelined scheme removes this latency from critical path.